betajippity/Nuparu/README.md

 * On Linux, all binary libraries except for TBB are statically linked.
 * Everything is built using C++14.
 * The version of TBB included uses the standard STL, not the Intel Parallel STL implementation.
-* Since macOS ships with Zlib and GLUT by default, Nuparu does not include Zlib or FreeGLUT for macOS.
+* Since macOS ships with GLUT by default, Nuparu does not include FreeGLUT for macOS.
 * Nuparu does not contain the entirety of Boost; instead, only a subset of Boost required for OpenVDB is included.
 * Partio is built without support for .prt files.
 * RMSD has minor modifications for C++ support.